-Note: A quality WBL program will have less than 25% of the student placements in the ESD category.
+Note: A quality WBL program will keep in mind it is suggested that students classified as ESD not be larger than 25% of the total number of WBL students who are placed.
 In smaller more rural districts where a limited number of business and industry opportunities and limited CTAE pathways exist, this goal may be difficult or impossible to achieve.